kylehakala/home-assistant.io/source/_integrations/zha.markdown

 - [Switch](/integrations/switch/)
 - [Update](/integrations/update/)

-In addition, it has support for "Zigbee groups" that enable native on-device grouping of multiple Zigbee lights, switches, and fans that enable controlling all entities for those devices in those groups with one command.
-At least two entities must be added to a Zigbee group inside the ZHA {% term integration %} before a group entity is created.
-There is also support for native on-device Zigbee [binding and unbinding (i.e. bind a remote to a lightbulb or group)](#zigbee-binding-and-unbinding).
+The ZHA integration also supports native on-device Zigbee groups and Zigbee bindings.
+Refer to documentation sections below for [Zigbee groups](#zigbee-group) or [Zigbee binding and unbinding](#zigbee-binding-and-unbinding) for more information.

 ## Introduction

 This ZHA integration is a hardware-independent Zigbee gateway implementation that can replace most proprietary Zigbee gateways/bridges/hubs/controllers.
 Zigbee is a low-bandwidth communication protocol that relies on using small low-power digital radios to connect compatible devices to local Zigbee wireless private area networks.
-ZHA will create a single Zigbee network to which you can then pair/join most Zigbee-based devices that are made for home automation and lighting.
+ZHA creates a single Zigbee network to which you can then pair/join most Zigbee-based devices that are made for home automation and lighting.

-Before installing the ZHA integration in Home Assistant, you need to connect a Zigbee Coordinator radio adapter that will connect to your Zigbee network.
+Before installing the ZHA integration, you need to connect a Zigbee Coordinator radio adapter that will connect to your Zigbee network.
 Those normally come in the form of a USB dongle that plugs directly into the same computer that is running your Home Assistant installation.
-The ZHA integration is compatible with many different "Zigbee Coordinator" adapters from various manufacturers.
-Be sure to [note the recommendations in the respective sections below before buying a Zigbee Coordinator](#compatible-hardware).
-A Zigbee network always needs to have one Zigbee Coordinator (it can never have more than one), and Zigbee devices can never be connected to more than a single Zigbee network, however, a Zigbee network can have multiple "Zigbee Router" devices and "Zigbee End Device" products.
+The ZHA integration is compatible with many different Zigbee Coordinator adapters.
+Be sure to [note the recommendations in the respective sections below](#compatible-hardware) before buying a Zigbee Coordinator.
+A Zigbee network must have one Zigbee Coordinator (and never have more than one), and Zigbee devices can never be connected to more than a single Zigbee network.
+However, a Zigbee network can have multiple "Zigbee Router" devices and "Zigbee End Device" products.

-Once ZHA has been set up with a Zigbee Coordinator it will automatically create a Zigbee network and you will be able to join/pair any Zigbee Router devices and Zigbee End Devices.
-With only a few [limitations](#limitations), most devices will join/pair directly regardless of brand and manufacturer.
-Technically almost all devices that are compliant with the official Zigbee specifications should offer interoperability, though a newer Zigbee Coordinator with support for later firmware often offers better compatibility with both new and older devices.
-Still, be aware that [all functionality might not always be supported or exposed for every device out-of-the-box](#knowing-which-devices-are-supported) as some devices that use manufacturer-specific extensions to add non-standard functions and features could sometimes need [device-specific code to fully work with ZHA](#how-to-add-support-for-new-and-unsupported-devices).
+Once ZHA has been set up with a Zigbee Coordinator, it will automatically create a Zigbee network and you will be able to join/pair compatible Zigbee Router devices and Zigbee End Devices.
+With only a few [limitations](#limitations), most devices will join/pair directly, regardless of brand and manufacturer.
+Almost all devices that are compliant with the official Zigbee specifications should offer interoperability, though a newer Zigbee Coordinator with support for later firmware often provides better compatibility for both newer and older devices.
+Be aware that [not all functionality may be supported or exposed for every device out-of-the-box](#knowing-which-devices-are-supported).
+Some devices that use manufacturer-specific extensions to add non-standard functions and features may need [device-specific code to fully work with ZHA](#how-to-add-support-for-new-and-unsupported-devices).

-Note that because Zigbee relies on "mesh networking" technology it depends heavily on having [Zigbee Router devices](#using-router-devices-to-add-more-devices) to expand the network coverage and extend its size.
-These are always mains-powered devices that route messages to other devices that are located close to them within the Zigbee network mesh to improve the range and increase the total amount of devices you can add.
-You should therefore make sure that you add many Zigbee Router devices and not just Zigbee End Devices or else its network mesh connection routes will be limited due to the short range and poor wall penetration of Zigbee radio signals.
-It is highly recommended that you read and follow all the general tips below about [Zigbee interference avoidance and network range/coverage optimization)](#zigbee-interference-avoidance-and-network-rangecoverage-optimization).
+Because Zigbee relies on mesh networking technology, it depends heavily on having [Zigbee Router devices](#using-router-devices-to-add-more-devices) to expand its network coverage and capacity.
+These devices are always mains-powered devices that route messages to other devices located close to them within the Zigbee network mesh to improve the range and increase the total amount of devices you can add.
+Be sure to add Zigbee Router devices to your network and not just Zigbee End Devices (or else connection routes will be limited due to short range and poor wall penetration of Zigbee radio signals).
+It is highly recommended that you review the guideance for [Zigbee interference avoidance and network range/coverage optimization)](#zigbee-interference-avoidance-and-network-rangecoverage-optimization).

 ## Compatible hardware

-ZHA {% term integration %} uses a hardware independent Zigbee stack implementation with modular design, which means that it can support any one of the many Zigbee coordinator radio modules/adapters available from different manufacturers, as long as that module/adapter is compatible with [zigpy](https://github.com/zigpy/zigpy).
+ZHA {% term integration %} uses a hardware-independent Zigbee stack implementation with modular design, which means that it can support any one of the many Zigbee coordinator radio modules/adapters available from different manufacturers, as long as that module/adapter is compatible with [zigpy](https://github.com/zigpy/zigpy).

-Note!
+{% note %}
 Zigbee 3.0 support or not in zigpy, depends primarily on your Zigbee coordinator hardware and its firmware.
-Some Zigbee coordinator hardware supports Zigbee 3.0 but might be shipped with an older firmware which does not.
+Some Zigbee coordinators support Zigbee 3.0 but might be shipped with an older firmware which does not.
 In such a case you may want to upgrade the firmware manually yourself.
+{% endnote %}

-Some other Zigbee coordinator hardware may not support a firmware that is capable of Zigbee 3.0 at all but can still be fully functional and feature-complete for your needs.
-This is very common as many, if not most, Zigbee devices do not yet Zigbee 3.0.
-As a general rule, newer Zigbee coordinator hardware generally supports Zigbee 3.0 firmware and it is up to its manufacturer to make such firmware available for them.
+Some Zigbee coordinator hardware may not support firmware capable of Zigbee 3.0 but can still be fully functional and feature-complete for your needs.
+Many (if not most) Zigbee devices do not yet support Zigbee 3.0.
+Generally, newer Zigbee coordinators support Zigbee 3.0 firmware and it is up to the manufacturer to make such firmware available to them.

 ### Known working Zigbee radio modules